Pauline Thompson

 Research and consultancy

-I have a wide range of research interests, but generally am involved in Community Based Participatory Research or CBPR and with populations who are often described as vulnerable or marginalized (e.g., Indigenous Australians, refugees, Muslim women, persons with dementia).
-Topics have included: Women's health, female circumcision, parenting, mental health and social and emotional wellbeing, residential mobility, youth identity, addictions, physical activity for addiction treatment or as a mental health therapy, physical fitness and body composition, refugee resettlement/housing, employment, racism.
+Dr. Thompson’s research interests span a wide range of interdisciplinary and community-centered topics, with a strong focus on Community-Based Participatory Research (CBPR).
+She has worked primarily with populations often described as vulnerable or marginalized, including Indigenous Australians, refugees, Muslim women, women veterans, formerly incarcerated people, and individuals living with dementia.
+Her research has explored themes such as women’s health, female circumcision, parenting, mental health and social and emotional wellbeing, residential mobility, youth identity, addictions, physical activity as a therapeutic intervention, body composition, refugee resettlement and housing, employment, and experiences of racism.

 Publications since 2012: